- 1024 Rust on wheat DSC5117 1

 Early vigilance is advised, particularly on susceptible varieties because epidemics can take-off as early as March, with a T0 spray application advised in these cases.

-Generally, Azoles (DMIs; e.g. prothioconazole) should be used at full label dose and mixed with other modes of action such as, SDHI (e.g. bixafen), strobilurins (e.g. pyraclostrobin) and spiroketalmines (e.g. spiroxamine) and are best used as protectants or at early stages of infection against yellow rust.
+Generally, Azoles (DMIs; e.g. prothioconazole) should be used at full label dose and mixed with other modes of action such as, SDHI (e.g. bixafen) as already formulated in the mixture that is ‘Elatus era’, or mixed with strobilurins (e.g. pyraclostrobin) or spiroketalmines (e.g. spiroxamine) and are best used as protectants or at early stages of infection against yellow rust.

 Other control options